rodionovsasha/jfixtures/README.md

 * Human readable test data description with a set of yaml files
 * SQL script as a result
-* Supports Postgres SQL, MySql, H2, Yandex ClickHouse, Oracle, MSSQL, Sybase, SQLite at the moment
+* Supports MySql, MSSQL and all databases with standard SQL-99
 * Human readable, defined by user, string keys for each row instead of numeric IDs
 * Numeric PK's are auto generated, however, user can specify them manually
 * Foreign key values get calculated automatically(see example below)
 * Table references are defined explicitly in a special `.conf.yml` file.
-* Tables in output SQL script appear in the right order(according to references between the tavles)
+* Tables in output SQL script appear in the right order(according to references between the tables)
 * Early errors detection: fixture processing fails on sytax errors, circular references, incorrect foreign key value, e.t.c.
 * A small java library with only dependency(org.yaml:snakeyaml)